3nsku/RockPaperScissors-test-project/README.md

 # LOGIC

-- To Start the Match Everything the contract requires 2 player addresses and a bet size.
+- To Start a Match, the contract requires 2 player addresses and a bet size.
+The player how wants to set up the match, starts by calling the the function **setUpMatch** inside the Smart Contract.

-- Then each player chooses a move!
-The move is enrypted with a random temporary key generated localy, the player move is store encoded on chain. (e.g. "ROCK" + "123456").
+- Each player chooses a move!
+The move is enrypted with a random temporary key generated localy (e.g. "ROCK" + "123456").
+Each player calls the function **saveEncryptedChoiceAndEntranceFee** and the move is stored encoded on chain.

-- This guarantes that the second player will no be able look up the first player move locked on the Blockchain.
+- Encrypting the move guarantes that the second player will no be able look up the first player move on the Blockchain.

-- Once Both Players have submited their encoded moves, the match can proceed.
+- Only after both players have submited their encoded moves, the match can proceed.

-- Each one will have to pass their local temporary secret_key and decode their move.
+- The next step is for each player to call the **DecryptChoice** function.
+The player has pass their move in plain text (e.g. "ROCK") and thier local temporary secret_key (e.g. "123456").
+If the player move is valid and has not been alterded, it is stored in plain text on the Blockchain.

-- Once Both Players have decoded their move we find the winner, distribute the Winnings and reset the mappings!
+- Once Both Players have decoded their move the function **evaluateWinner** is called by the Smart Contract to find the winner, distribute the Winnings and reset the mappings!

 ## RIGHT TO CANCEL MATCH

-- If only 1 player submits a encoded move, and the other player goes offline or stops playing.
-After a minimin wait of 60 seconds the first player has the right to cancel the match and withdraw the submited bet.
+- If only 1 player submits an encoded move, and the other player goes offline or stops playing.
+After a minimin wait of 60 seconds the first player has the right to cancel the match and withdraw the submited bet by calling **cancelMatchAndReturnFunds**

-____________________
+---

 # RockPaperScissors test project

 You will create a smart contract named `RockPaperScissors` whereby: